Ferwardo/the-world/docs/myths/The-Gods.md

 __Domain:__ Craftsmanship

 ### The Morrígan
-Most of the time, the Morr´ıgan entered the mortal plane it was as either a beautiful woman, three old women named Badb, Macha and Ana or by proxy in the form of three ravens, none of which bodes well for those who see or interact with them.
+Most of the time, the Morrígan entered the mortal plane it was as either a beautiful woman, three old women named Badb, Macha and Ana or by proxy in the form of three ravens, none of which bodes well for those who see or interact with them.